 - 1. Find the book of Proverbs in the Bible.
 Remember: it's in the middle.
-Tell someone something you learned about Proverbs today. - 2.
+Tell someone something you learned about Proverbs today.
+Then start reading through the book of Proverbs!
+Since there are 31 chapters in Proverbs and 31 days in most months, try to read one chapter each day for several months.
+Read chapter 1 of the book of Proverbs today! - 2.
 James 1:5 says, "If any of you lacks wisdom, let him ask of God . . . and it will be given to him."
 Talk to God (that's prayer!) and ask Him to give you wisdom. - 3.
 Ask an adult to share a time he (or she) heard what to do from the Bible but ignored the advice and didn't do it.
 What happened? - 4.
 Check answersvbs.com/ckkids for more fun information.

-Ask yourself these questions: Am I hearing and reading God's Word every day?
+Ask yourself these questions: Am I hearing and reading God's Word daily?
 Am I doing what I hear?